-In a general, the computation of K_I during fracture propagation then requires a dynamic model in which inertial terms are not omitted in equation (1).
-Solving a time-dependent problem that captures elastic waves renders our just-stated objective of computing fracture propagation for many forcing parameters intractable, as it increases the number of dynamical degrees of freedom from the number of cracks to a dynamic displacement field throughout the domain.
-Short of solving a full dynamic crack propagation problem, we can use the semi-analytical theory of Freund (1990), who considers the situation in which the statically computed K_I only slightly exceeds K{Ic} .
+In a general, the computation of K_I during fracture propagation then requires a dynamic model in which inertial terms are not omitted in equation (2).
+Solving a time-dependent problem that captures elastic waves renders our just-stated objective of computing fracture propagation for many forcing parameters intractable.
+Short of solving a full dynamic crack propagation rule.
+The reason for persisting with this process is that it makes the calving problem tractable, in which crack propagation has problem, we can use the semi-analytical theory of Freund (1990), who considers the situation in which the statically computed 205 K_I only slightly exceeds K{Ic} .
 In that case, inertial terms are only significant in a small boundary layer around the crack tip, and the stress field far from the crack tip can be determined using the static model described above.
-The stress intensity factor K_I at the moving crack tip can then be related to the stress intensity factor computed from the static model $K{I,stat}$ through where d is crack length, the dot on d signifies an ordinary derivative with respect to time, and the 'universal function' K as computed by (Freund, 1990); the key property here is that K increases with \dot{d} .
-Assuming that $K{I,stat} - K{Ic}$ is small but positive so that the crack will propagate, we can linearize equation (18) as $K{Ic} = K{I,stat} \left(1 + K'(0)\dot{d} + O(\dot{d}^2)\right)$, where we have used the fact that the crack is propagating, so $K_I = K{Ic}$.
+The stress intensity factor K_I at the moving crack tip can then be related to the stress intensity factor computed from the static model $K{I,stat}$ through where d is crack length, the dot on d signifies an ordinary derivative with respect to time, and the 'universal function' K210 as computed by (Freund, 1990); the key property here is that K increases with \dot{d} .
+Assuming that $K{I,stat} - K{Ic}$ is small but positive so that the crack will propagate, we can linearize equation (18) as $K{Ic} = K{I,stat} \left(1 + K'(0)\dot{d} + O(\dot{d}^2) \right)$, where we have used the fact that the crack is propagating, so $K_I = K{Ic}$.
 This leads to the simplified propagation equation.